-In terms of the types of posts users want to see, they’re pretty open.
-They’re happy to see promotional posts, motivational quotes, product images, DIY or tutorial content, and images shared from other users (i.e. user-generated content).
+In terms of the types of Instagram posts users want to see, they’re pretty open.
+They’re happy to see promotional posts, motivational quotes, product photos, DIY or tutorial content, and images shared from other users (i.e., user-generated content).
 That being said, they want to see diversity; they’ll get bored or annoyed if you just use one type of post for too long.

-Videos can share more information with users, making them valuable, but photos typically get 36% more engagement on average.
-If you’re going to use video, keep it short; Instagram users are predominantly mobile users, and they aren’t likely to stick around for more than ten to fifteen seconds at a time.
+Videos can share more information with users, making them valuable, but high-quality photos typically get 36% more engagement on average.
+If you’re going to use video on Instagram, keep it short, even on IGTV.
+Instagram users are predominantly mobile users, and they aren’t likely to stick around for more than 10 to 15 seconds at a time.

 You should also change up the different camera effects, because you don’t want to give users a headache by using Boomerang for every single post.